Table of Contents

 Category | Items with 12% GST |

-Food and personal care | Butter, ghee, processed food, ketchup, sauces, almonds, fruit juice, pickle, jam, packed coconut water, dry fruits in packaged form, etc. |
+Food and Personal Care | Butter, ghee, processed food, ketchup, sauces, almonds, fruit juice, pickle, jam, packed coconut water, dry fruits in packaged form, etc. |

 Apparel & Accessories | Apparel (above ₹1000), mobiles, umbrellas, etc. |